How to Start a Personal Training Business from Home

 - Obtain a business license and other business-related requirements, such as zoning approval if you see clients in your home.

 - Buy good business insurance.
 Fitness has a high risk of injury so you want to protect yourself from lawsuits if a client gets hurt doing one of your recommended exercises.

 - Decide if you'll target a specific market.
 For example, you can specialize in helping seniors stay fit and active or help runners achieve their goals.
 If you'll work with a diverse market, make sure you have current knowledge about fitness in differing markets.
-Senior require a different type of training than body builders or teenagers.
+Seniors require a different type of training than bodybuilders or teenagers.